obiwanjacobi/Adventure-Builder/Jacobi.AdventureBuilder.Twine/readme.md

 ### Non-Player Characters (NPC)

+- [ ] Linked Commands.
+The commands (being in) the precense of the NPC adds to the palette.
+- [ ] Health.
+The strength of the NPC.
+Healty / wounded / dying / dead.
+- [ ] Navigations/movement.
+Some NPCs walk around quite a bit.
+Others are stationary.

 Create a Passage in Twine and start its name with `NPC:`.
 Now put a description in the passage that will describe the NPC.
 If you put no links in this passage, the NPC can popup anywhere.
 If you put links on this NPC to other passages, the NPC will only appear there.

 Any text or description you give the links to other passages will be ignored for the moment.
 So just a simple `[[Passage]]` will do.